samtgarson/vueport/README.md

 ## To Do

 - [x] Handle SSR
-- [ ] Enable SSR in development by compiling components for server config
+- [ ] Make webpack config more like the config from the [Vue CLI template](https://github.com/vuejs-templates/webpack/tree/master/template/build)
 - [ ] Optimize SSR interaction with NodeJS
 - [ ] JS Component test setup